-After Validating my BEP last week, the next step is for me to start to producing information about my home.
+After Validating my BIM Execution Plan last week, the next step is for me to start to producing information about my home.
 However, before I do so, I wanted to go over my data security requirements to make sure I haven’t missed anything, and that my data is safe to share on this blog.

 Right, first thing’s first; If anyone is doing BIM and concerned about data security then the first document to consider should be PAS 1192-5.
 Note: I am personally not a fan of this document but that is another topic for another blog.

 The goal of PAS 1192-5 is admirable, it intends to :